michalurb8/AISDI-graphs/README.md

 ## A solution to a graph problem posted below.
-Some example graphs provided in txt files.
+Some example graphs are provided in .txt files.
 Run as instructed:
-    > ./program < file.txt
+* `./program < file.txt `

 ---